 One of the reasons why writing an essay is such a challenging endeavor is because there are so many rules, guidelines, and norms you need to adhere o in order to be able to write it properly.
-Arguably the most important requirement every good essay needs to fulfil is a particular tone in which it is written, and in which it addresses the reader.
+Arguably the most important requirement every good essay needs to fulfill is a particular tone in which it is written, and in which it addresses the reader.

 While some of the best essays you will come across are infused with some degree of emotion and passion for the subject, it takes a skilled and experienced writer to be able to walk that fine line between facts and emotions.
-Needless to say, such way of writing is pretty much unattainable for most students, at least in the beginning.
+Needless to say, such a way of writing is pretty much unattainable for most students, at least in the beginning.
 What they should be focusing on is honing their academic essay writing chops.

 1. Avoid Making the Same Mistakes as Everyone Else

 Among the most common pitfalls of essay writing among students is the situation where they include their own personal views, opinions, and stances on a particular subject which is the topic of their essay.
 The whole purpose of academic writing, especially academic essays, is to allow students to demonstrate how much they have learned, or how well they’ve grasped certain ideas and concepts.
 But, in order to do that, they need to rely on facts, not their emotions and opinions.
 Even if they can’t help but infuse their essay with a personal opinion, it still needs to be backed up by arguments and facts.